makeabilitylab/physcomp/arduino/piano.md

 To limit the use of unnecessary components, we're going to hook up our buttons with the ATmega's internal pull-up resistors.
 So, the default state will be `HIGH` for each button (and then `LOW` when pressed).
 We'll write code to support both pull-down and pull-resistor designs, however.

 This is the first time we've breadboarded so many components, so try to keep your wiring and layout clean.
 I always reserve using black wire for connections to GND and red wire for connections to Vcc.
+Note that we do **not** need to wire anything directly to Vcc here (and you can tell this at a glance with my wiring because no red wires!).

 ![Tinkercad wiring diagram showing how to hook up the buttons and piezo speaker](assets/images/ArduinoUno_SimplePiano_TinkercadWiringDiagram.png)
 You can play with this circuit and the underlying Arduino program on [Tinkercad](https://www.tinkercad.com/things/dunwYl8U0Uq-simple-piano)